MONITOR ROCK CLIMBING

 What makes Monitor Rock a special destination for multi-pitch climbing?

-Do I need prior multi-pitch climbing experience to join this trip?
+Do I need advanced multi-pitch experience to join this trip?

 How physically demanding is multi-pitch climbing at Monitor Rock?